 Collect images at a rate of 100 fps.
 Set the camera pixel resolution between ~0.65 and ~1.3 µm/pixel.
 Set frame size between 512 x 512 and 1024 x 1024 pixels.
 Set bit depth between 8 and 16 bits.
 Use the highest resolution, frame size and bit depth that still allows 100 fps image collection on the system.

-=

 Save time series file(s) as a sequence of TIF files or as native camera/microscope format if Bio-Formats14 in FIJI can open the native format files.